How to Keep a Healthy Relationship After Having a Baby: 7 Tips for Communication, Connection, & Intimacy

 • Hormones, hormones, hormones: Your hormone levels have some time before they get back to normal — and while they’re fluctuating, they can exacerbate feelings of frustration, anger, sadness, and disappointment.
 [2]

-• Postpartum depression, anxiety, rage, and psychosis: Around 10% of women experience postpartum anxiety, 1 in 7 experience postpartum depression, and up to 81% of women can experience some type of postpartum psychiatric disorder.
+• Postpartum depression, anxiety, rage, and psychosis: Around 10% of women experience postpartum anxiety, 1 in 7 experience postpartum depression, and up to 81% of women can experience some type of postpartum psychiatric disorder or postpartum rage.
 All of these conditions can contribute to feelings of disconnect — from your partner, your family, your new baby, even yourself.
 [3,4,5]

 • Communication breakdown: Between endless feedings, diaper changes, and figuring out this whole parenting thing, couples communication falls by the wayside.
 Misunderstandings can fester, and before you know it, the emotional distance just keeps growing.